ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

    (but first check step 5), you need some PyQt tools)

 3) Configure config.ini as required.
+   When using pip install, the default folders and files will be created on first run:
+       IPRadar2/Config/config.ini
+       IPRadar2/Config/locationsResolved.json
+       IPRadra2/Output/...
-   Note that there is one config.ini file for the executable and a different one when using an IDE like PyCharm:
+   When working with the code, there is one config.ini file for the executable and a different one when using the IDE:
        IPRadar2/Config/config.ini                      (for IDE - e.g. PyCharm)
        IPRadar2/dist_exec/IPRadar2/Config/config.ini   (for executable)
    IMPORTANT:
        Note that the default values are just arbitrary and need to be adapted!